-Compared to the Indel83 classification, for deletions or insertions of a single T or Cm the Indel89 classification incorporates more granular distinctions based on the non-T (or, respectively, the non-C) flaking bases.
+Compared to the Indel83 classification, for deletions or insertions of a single T or C, the Indel89 classification incorporates more granular distinctions based on the non-T (or, respectively, the non-C) flaking bases.
 However, the Indel89 classifications based on the number of Ts or Cs in homopolymers at the sites the deletions are less granular than in Indel83 (Figure 1B).
 For example, the Indel89 classification distinguishes between deletions of a T in which the preceding base is A, C, or G (in Figure 1B, signature InsDel23, deletions of ATA>AA or ATTA>ATA are distinguished from deletions of CTA>CA or CTTA>CT, distinctions in the identity of the flanking bases (in the example, A and C) that the Indel83 classification does not capture.
 At the same time, however, for deletions of a single T, the Indel89 classification groups together deletions of a single T in isolation along with deletions of a single T from repeats of 2 to 4 Ts, a distinction that Indel83 makes (compare Figure 1B to Figure 1C) The Indel89 classification of longer deletions and insertions is generally less granular than that of the Indel83 classification.

 <advantages and disadvantages>.
 Returning to the examples of single base deletions associated with AA, in Indel83 signature ID23 and the corresponding Indel89 signature InsDel23, ID23 shows that the most common deletion of a single T occurs as V1TV2 > V1V2 (where V indicates any base other than T, and V1 need not be the same as V2.
 This is a distinction that Indel83’s signature InsDel23 does not capture.
 But in InsDel23 we can see that deletions of T is usually associated with a flanking A, which one might hypothesize is related to the adenine adducts caused by AA, which are also thought to be responsible for the predominance of A>T single base substitutions in SBB22 (Figure 1C) and the dinucleotide mutations involving A and T in DBS20 (Figure 1D).